Film & Media Studies, Minor

-Film studies offers students the opportunity to explore the cinema from a wide array of perspectives, as evidenced by its affiliation with African American studies, American studies, communication, English, fine and performing arts, history, and languages, literatures and cultures.
+Affiliated with SLU’s African American studies, American studies, communication, English, fine and performing arts, history, and languages, literatures and cultures programs, the film and media studies minor allows students to explore cinema from a wide array of perspectives.
 It also cross-lists courses with philosophy, political science, theology, and women’s and gender studies.

 - Media studies at the graduate level